pandawarlord/03-fold-Khanh-Le/README.md

 # Assignment 3: All about Fold (160 points)

-## Due by Wednesday 11/6, 23:59:59

-Get the assignment from [this link](https://classroom.github.com/a/dyKI7bkd). *DO NOT CLONE* this repository directly!

 ## Overview

 The overall objective of this assignment is to expose you